Markets

 Perspectives

-The IMF's most recent figures indicate that Brazil's economy will grow by 2.9% in 2023, despite the current unfavorable international climate, the conflict in Ukraine, the Middle East war, rising energy costs and the cost of other raw materials and intermediate goods.
-For 2024 and 2025, lower growth is expected in the order of 3.0% and 2.2% respectively.
+The latest data from the IMF indicate that Brazil’s economy grew by 2.9% in 2023, despite the current unfavorable international environment, including the conflict in Ukraine, the war in the Middle East, and rising costs for energy, raw materials, and intermediate goods.
+For 2024 and 2025, lower growth of approximately 3.0% and 2.2%, respectively, is projected.

-According to GlobalData, between 2025 and 2028, international departures by Brazilian tourists abroad are expected to grow at a CAGR of 4.1%, to reach a total of 15.3 million departures in 2028.
+According to GlobalData, between 2025 and 2028, international departures by Brazilian tourists are expected to grow at a CAGR of 4.1%, reaching a total of 15.3 million departures in 2028.
 Spending by Brazilian tourists abroad is expected to increase at a CAGR of 7.2% over the same period.

-According to Forwardkeys data, the forecast for flights in terms of passengers from the Brazilian market to Portugal for the period May to October 2025 points to a decrease of 2.5% compared to the same period last year.
+According to Forwardkeys data, flight forecasts in terms of passengers originating from the Brazilian market to Portugal for the period from September 2025 to February 2026 point to an 11.9% increase compared to the same period the previous year.

 tabela-mercado-brasil.jpg